JulSwap/julswap-ai-agent/guides/setup_locally.md

 # How to Setup Locally

-Setting up the **Solana Agent Kit** on your local machine involves cloning the repository, installing dependencies, configuring environment variables, and building the project.
+Setting up the **Julswap Agent Kit** on your local machine involves cloning the repository, installing dependencies, configuring environment variables, and building the project.
 Follow the steps below to get started.

 ## Prerequisites